Dallas Cowboys and your heart health

 “That's not a very good combination,” added Dr. Vallabhan.

-“I had heart surgery this year,” said season ticket holder Tommy Fenoglio.
-“My doctor said my blood is blue, it wasn't red,” laughed the 61-year-old.
+“I had heart surgery this year,” said season ticket holder Tommy Fenoglio, 61.
+“My doctor said my blood is blue, it wasn't red."

 Doctors offer folks like Fenoglio three main tips: Get a good night’s sleep on Saturday night.
 On game day, limit yourself to two alcoholic drinks.
 Try it.
 And, stand up or move around during commercials and half time.